New American Factfinder. Great place to begin.

 The Georgia Governor's Office of Planning and Budget formats some of the Census data to focus on Georgia at the county level.
 There is also a contact person for more specific assistance.

-Older Census: The University of Virginia Library's Historical Census Browser.
-Examine state and county topics for individual census years or over time and generate maps.
-The U.S. Census page contains a listing of reports released for each decennial census, together with links to any that have been made available online.
-The National Historical Geographic Information System at the University of Minnesota provides, free of charge, aggregate census data and GIS-compatible boundary files for the United States between 1790 and 2011.
+Older Census: The U.S. Census page contains a listing of reports released for each decennial census, together with links to any that have been made available online.
+The National Historical Geographic Information System (NHGIS), supported by the University of Minnesota, provides population, housing, agricultural, and economic data, along with GIS-compatible boundary files, for geographic units in the United States from 1790 to the present.
+Social Explorer is a commercial product that allows interactive research and mapping of Census data back to 1790.

 The Ivan Allen, Jr. Reference Department on the second floor of Central Library downtown has older census tabulations (not individual Census pages) in paper format back to the first Census.
 Access images of individual Census pages from any library branch using Ancestry Library Edition.